 Our participation strategy was refreshed in 2018 and to ensure we gained maximum feedback on the process we contaced a wide mix of people and stakeholders.
-Our two patient representatives to the board were key contributors, as was our lay board member with responsibility for patient and public involvement which was a vital part of this process.
+Our two patient representatives to the board were key contributors, as were our lay board members as they have responsibility for patient and public involvement which was a vital part of this process.
 In combination with these key people we also sought feedback widely from stakeholders and partners including:

 - Local patient engagement network